Moryf1990/Final-Project/README.md

 *Schedules Model - will include the className of the model and will include an export property in order to extract information from it.

-*Employers Model - will include the className of the model and will include an export property in order to extract information from it.
+*Tickets Model - will include the className of the model and will include an export property in order to extract information from it.

 ##APIs, Plugins, Libraries and Frameworks
 Parse, React, Bootstrap